SMAPPNYU/smapputil/README.md

 ## [set_olympus_permissions](https://github.com/SMAPPNYU/smapputil/blob/master/sbatch/set_olympus_permissions.sbatch)

-this script sets the permissions on olympus and just makes sure they stay the way we want them.
+this script sets the permissions on olympus and makes sure they stay the way we want them.

 abstract/practical:
 ```